stg-tud/rxrefactoring-code/README.md

+# Refactoring to Reactive Programming

 The documentation for this project is available in the [Project's website](https://stg-tud.github.io/rxrefactoring-code/)

-# 2Rx - Refactoring Tool for ReactiveX

-This is an Eclipse plugin that provides refactoring for asynchronous constructs to ReactiveX.
+2Rx is an Eclipse plugin that provides refactoring for asynchronous constructs to ReactiveX.

 ## Overview

 This repository contains a core project which provides general refactoring functionality and integration into Eclipse.